 The Great Altar, which dominates the Acropolis of Pergamon, was dedicated to the cult of Zeus or to the Twelve Gods and the deified King Eumenes II jointly, as put forward by Fr.
 Queyrel on textual evidence.
 The structure is very complex to grasp, in terms of architectural synthesis.
 Our preliminary reconstruction provides the "currently accepted" layout.

-of the Roman Imperial period, was built in the Corinthian order and dedicated to Zeus and Emperor Trajan.
+The temple of Trajan, of the Roman Imperial period, was built in the Corinthian order and dedicated to Zeus and Emperor Trajan.
 Like the temple of Athena, it was surrounded by stoas, yet built of dazzling white marble, rather than the local trachyte/limestone.
 On its prominent locality, the temple of Trajan afforded impressive vistas over the theatre terrace.
 The terrace of the Trajaneum was contained by a massive retaining-wall with vaulted substructure.
 The development and dissemination of the vault, an innovation in structural technology employed also in the Pergamene dedication at Delphi, has been accredited to the architects of Hellenistic Pergamon.

 The imposing theatre at Pergamon and, next to it, distinct in its solitary location, the temple of Dionysos.
 Shown here is the temple as re-erected by the Romans on a podium (raised platform) veneered in marble and bearing an elevation in the Ionic order, as opposed to its Doric predecessor.
 The other half of the terrace is occupied by the altar of Dionysos, adjacent to the temple, instead of axially aligned to the latter’s entrance.
 Although monumental and refined per se, the altar of Dionysos is dwarfed by the gigantic one erected in the Hellenistic era for the cult of Zeus.